Table of Contents Show

 7. Gilroy Garden Family Theme Park, California

 With their motto stating ‘where fun grows on trees,‘ Gilroy Garden is a perfect mixture between an amusement park and a botanical garden.
-It is one of the best amusement parks for toddlers.

 The park offers over 40 rides and attractions and is most famously known for its ‘Circus Trees‘ planted by Axel Erlandson.